SAM

 Reports

-Notifications let you broadcast a message when something affects the whole team.
+Broadcast a message when something affects the whole team.
 Internet down, scheduled maintenance, service outage — you send one message and the queue stays quiet.

 Audit trail